 - Designing new ways of working and communicating them to users, from alternate network access methods to workarounds for applications which can no longer be accessed

 - Accomplishing all of these tasks in the middle of an emergency

 Hogan Consulting Group helps organizations develop effective IT business continuity plans, which greatly simplifies and accelerates this process.
-Powered by Citrix technologies, Hogan Consulting Group can restore and maintain service to the organization while getting people back to work as quickly as possible.
-In events with some advance warning, like a planned office move or anticipated weather emergency, Hogan Consulting Group can even help prevent work in the organization from being interrupted in the first place.
+Powered by Citrix technologies, Hogan can restore and maintain service to the organization while getting people back to work as quickly as possible.
+In events with some advance warning, like a planned office move or anticipated weather emergency, Hogan can even help prevent work in the organization from being interrupted in the first place.

 A Global Approach for Your Business Continuity Strategy

 Although each emergency is unique and many decisions will always have to

 be made on-the-fly, a business continuity plan provides a framework and preparation to guide these decisions as well as a clear indication of who will make them.
 Successful business continuity programs require executives to play an active role in both developing the plan and ensuring buy-in from the rest of company leadership.
 With this support, the executives can lead the development of a comprehensive business continuity strategy that encompasses all of the following essential elements.